6.5

 Below typical 7.0-7.5 requirement

-Why test-takers get stuck at Band 6.5
+Why Test-Takers Plateau at Band 6.5

 Writing: range is good but accuracy has minor errors in complex structures that are consistent enough to cap at 6.5.